vortex73/Assistant/README.md

 # TWO.PY---PROJECT FOR COMPUTER PROJECT

-## Execute main.py with all other files in same Directory. require "main.py"<br />
+## Execute main.py with all other files in same Directory. ./main.py<br />
 ### Modules to be used:
 > Pyttsx3<br />
 > SpeechRecognition<br />